15 February 2003 Iraq War protests: Organisation

-The Stop the War Coalition (known as 'the Stop'), which had previously arranged a series of demonstrations and rallies against the Afghanistan war and the upcoming Iraq war, jointly called the London demonstration with the Campaign for Nuclear Disarmament (CND) and the Muslim Association of Britain joined the Stop for this event.
+The Stop the War Coalition (STWC), which had previously arranged a series of demonstrations and rallies against the Afghanistan war and the upcoming Iraq war, jointly called the London demonstration with the Campaign for Nuclear Disarmament (CND) and the Muslim Association of Britain joined the Stop the War Coalition for this event.

-In the lead-up to 15 February, the Stop was organising the march from a small office donated by the National Association of Teachers in Further and Higher Education.
+In the lead-up to 15 February, the Stop the War Coalition was organising the march from a small office donated by the National Association of Teachers in Further and Higher Education.
 As the event approached, estimates of the possible number attending rose and in the belief that it would be considerably bigger than the previous demonstrations they had organised Stop agreed with the police for the march to start from two separate locations; Thames Embankment for Londoners and those travelling in from the south, and Gower Street for those travelling in from the midlands and the north.
 They planned for the two marches to merge at Piccadilly Circus and then proceed to a rally at Hyde Park.

 The negotiations for this plan faltered when the Labour government's Secretary of State for Culture, Media and Sport Tessa Jowell initially instructed the Royal Parks agency to deny permission for the rally in Hyde Park for safety reasons and to protect the grass.
 Trafalgar Square was suggested by Jowell as the alternative venue, but the Mayor of London Ken Livingstone insisted it was of insufficient size.
 The government's decision was reversed by 5 February.

 Sections of the media supported this demonstration.
 The Daily Mirror gave large coverage in the lead up to the march and provided thousands of placards on the day.
 The demonstration also received sponsorship support from Greenpeace and Mecca-Cola.

-As the date for the march approached the BBC was predicting that around 500,000 people would attend, while the Stop was hoping for numbers to top the symbolically significant million mark.
+As the date for the march approached the BBC was predicting that around 500,000 people would attend, while StWC was hoping for numbers to top the symbolically significant million mark.